akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

 <script src="//cdnjs.cloudflare.com/ajax/libs/KaTeX/0.5.1/katex.min.js"></script>

 Machine Learning is both [awesome](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) and popular in both research and industry.
-However, I haven't found many introductory tutorials on it that combine math and implementation .
+However, I haven't found many introductory tutorials on it that combine math and implementation.
 So, in this blog post I hope to do both by showing how to use the perceptron learning algorithm to classify articles by topic.

  If you want to follow along with the code, clone [akornilo/perceptron-learning.git](https://github.com/akornilo/perceptron-learning).
 You will only need Python to run it.